Video game development: Prototype

 Writing prototypes of gameplay ideas and features is an important activity that allows programmers and game designers to experiment with different algorithms and usability scenarios for a game.
 A great deal of prototyping may take place during pre-production before the design document is complete and may, in fact, help determine what features the design specifies.
-Prototyping at this stage is often done manually, (paper prototyping), not digitally, as this is often easier and faster to test and make changes before wasting time and resources into what could be a canceled idea or project.
+Prototyping at this stage is often done manually, (paper prototyping), not digitally, as this is often easier and faster to test and make changes before wasting time and resources on what could be a canceled idea or project.
 Prototyping may also take place during active development to test new ideas as the game emerges.

 Prototypes are often meant only to act as a proof of concept or to test ideas, by adding, modifying or removing some of the features.
 Most algorithms and features debuted in a prototype may be ported to the game once they have been completed.

-Often prototypes need to be developed quickly with very little time for up-front design (around 15 to 20 minutes of testing).
+Often prototypes need to be developed quickly with very little time for up-front design (around 20 to 25§ minutes of testing).
 Therefore, usually very prolific programmers are called upon to quickly code these testbed tools.
 RAD tools may be used to aid in the quick development of these programs.
-In case the prototype is in a physical form, programmers and designers alike will make the game with paper, dice, and other easy to access tools in order to make the prototype faster.
+In case the prototype is in a physical form, programmers and designers alike will make the game with paper, dice, and other easy-to-access tools in order to make the prototype faster.